Your Cart is Currently Empty

 If audio quality is of primary importance, you may want to consider a wireless adapter that can offer a longer range without compression.
 You must, however, make sure that you get a product that is compatible with your smartphone.
 AirPlay, for example, will only work with Apple products.
 There are adapters that feature support for different set-ups, however, including Play-Fi, DLNA, and general Wi-Fi connectivity.

 One of the most basic ways to connect your smartphone to your home stereo system is using a 3.5 mm to RCA stereo audio cable.
 One end plugs into your smartphone's headphone jack, and the RCA connections connect the stereo amplifier, receiver, or speaker.
-This will offer the highest possible sound quality with no worries about wireless interference, compression, or compatibility.
+This will offer good sound quality with no worries about wireless interference, compression, or compatibility.
 The cable length will limit the range, however.
-A basic audio cable could also be used.

 These are less popular than they once were, but there are still universal docks available that can connect to your audio system while also being able to charge your phone.
 You may decide on a dock that is specific to your mobile device, but there are also universal docks available that can be used with a wide range of different smartphones.
 These can offer a convenient and practical way of linking your phone and home stereo system.